mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_engines/color_smudge_engine.rst

 * And/or Scatter:
     * For most mid-sized brushes you will probably want to lower the scatter rate to 0.50 or lower.
 Higher settings are okay for tiny brushes.
-    * Note that Scatter picks colors within a certain distance, not the color directly under the brush (see :ref:`option_brush_tip`)
+    * Note that Scatter picks colors within a certain distance, not the color directly under the brush (see :ref:`option_brush_tip`).

 * Optional: Pile on size and other dynamics and vary brush tips.
 In fact, the Color Smudge brush is not a blur brush, so smudging is not a very good method of "smooth" blending.
 To blend smoothly, you'll have better luck with:
 * Building up the transition by painting with intermediate values, described later